gdsestimating/three-dxf/README.md

 # three-dxf-loader

-**three-dxf-loader** is a cross platfrom DXF file loader for THREE.js.
-It takes URL to a DXF file and creates THREE.js mesh entities.
+**three-dxf-loader** is a cross platform DXF file loader for THREE.js.
+It takes URL of a DXF file and creates THREE.js mesh entities.
 It internally uses Dxf-Parser for parsing and then renders them using THREE.js.
 It's out of the box usable with react-three-fibre.

 #### Install
 ```